LLNL/scr/doc/rst/users/overview.rst

 SCR distributes cached files among processes according to the process mapping of the restarted run.

-By default, SCR inspects the cache for existing checkpoints when a job starts.
+By default, SCR inspects the cache for existing checkpoints when a run starts.
 It attempts to rebuild all datasets in cache, and then it attempts to restart the job from the most recent checkpoint.
 If a dataset fails to rebuild, SCR deletes it from cache.